fudosman/hng_task_2/README.md

 # hng_task_2

+- a console app that converts CSV files into a CHIP - 0007 compatible json file.

 ### add your csv file into the csv_folder

 ### copy out the file Path and paste it into the index.js folder under the csvFilePath variable